smartcontractkit/external-adapters-js/packages/composites/set-token-index/README.md

-# Chainlink Defi Pulse Index Adapter
+# Chainlink Set Token Index Adapter

-The adapter combines real-time DPI allocation data from on-chain with off-chain price sources in order to calculate an accurate price for the DPI.
+The adapter combines allocation data from on-chain with off-chain price sources in order to calculate an accurate price.

-## IMPORTANT

-This EA will be deprecated, set-token-index will be used for future reference.
-[Go to Set Token Index](../set-token-index/README.md)

 ## NOTICE

-This EA will be deprecated,

 As explained before, this adapter makes use of some onchain data.
-The current implementation is fetching data directly from SetToken contracts (https://etherscan.io/address/0x78733fa5e70e3ab61dc49d93921b289e4b667093#code).
+The current implementation is fetching data directly from a SetToken contract.
 Note that this implementation won't work in other networks unless we deploy a copy of the contract.

 The correct implementation should use SetProtocol.js typed library instead to fetch data directly from the SetToken contract directly.
 The ChainlinkAdapter.getAllocations(ISetToken \_setToken) should be reimplemented in JS in order to use it.